coq/coq/doc/sphinx/language/gallina-extensions.rst

 implicit all non strict implicit arguments by default, you can turn this option off.

-.. opt:: Strongly Strict Implicit
+.. flag:: Strongly Strict Implicit

 Use this option (off by default) to capture exactly the strict implicit arguments and no more than the strict implicit arguments.